Making the most of WordPress – plugin essentials

 Yoast SEO – This is the best plugin for people who find SEO daunting.
 Yoast SEO shows us how easy optimising your site can be, and even those of us who nothing about SEO can be up and running and producing optimised content in a very short space of time.
 We love this plugin so much, we even wrote a handy little guide you can follow here.

-Please note that while some of these plugins may have paid options, all of them have been recommended because they are free, and we do not believe that you need to upgrade to paid content.Thank you for reading!
-GirlGeekUpNorth x
+Please note that while some of these plugins may have paid options, all of them have been recommended because they are free, and we do not believe that you need to upgrade to paid content.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter